coredns/coredns/plugin/cache/README.md

 * **TTL**  and **ZONES** as above.
 * `success`, override the settings for caching successful responses. **CAPACITY** indicates the maximum number of packets we cache before we start evicting (*randomly*). **TTL** overrides the cache maximum TTL.
+  **MINTTL** overrides the cache minimum TTL, which can be useful to limit queries to the backend.
 * `denial`, override the settings for caching denial of existence responses. **CAPACITY** indicates the maximum number of packets we cache before we start evicting (LRU). **TTL** overrides the cache maximum TTL.
   There is a third category (`error`) but those responses are never cached.